geomet/geomet/README.md

 ### See Also ###

-- [wellknown](https://github.com/mapbox/wellknown) provides similar features for Node.
+- [wellknown](https://github.com/mapbox/wellknown): A similar package for Node.js.
+- [geo](https://github.com/bryanjos/geo): A nearly-identical package for Elixir.